 Team collaboration, creativity, math skills

-One of the very first costs that you should consider are the one-time costs.
-These are typically the costs necessary to fully integrate the target into your organization, but will only take place once and not intended to be ongoing costs post-close.
+One of the very first costs that you should consider is the one-time costs.
+These are typically the costs necessary to fully integrate the target into your organization, but will only take place once and are not intended to be ongoing costs post-close.

 These are the ongoing additional costs that you will incur to maintain the acquired business.